-Our oldest Scouts are encourages to participate in self-led programs, both in wilderness exploration and in community involvement (individual volunteer work).
+Our oldest Scouts are encouraged to participate in self-led programs, both in wilderness exploration and in community involvement (individual volunteer work).
 All Scouts participate in games, crafts, songs and skits, and also engage in fundraising activities such as bake sales, book sales, paid service (ie. Marathon participation)

-The cornerstone activities for 5th Brooklyn are our group camping trips four times annually (once per season), and our weekend activities and outings (monthly).
+The cornerstone activities for Brooklyn Scouts are our group camping trips four times annually (once per season), and our weekend activities and outings (monthly).
 Camping trips are done at nearby campgrounds where Scouts sleep outdoors in tents and participate in training activities including food preparation in the outdoor setting (The exception to this is Winter Camp, which takes place at the Frost Valley YMCA, where Scouts sleep and eat in the facility rather than in the snow outdoors).

 Camping trips are inclusive of families, although Timberwolf and older Scouts may attend without parents or guardians.
-Weekend activities are also based on the outdoors and community involvement, and have included trips to the Wolf Conservation Center in Westchester, day hikes in local parks, a visit to the SIMS Recycling center in Brooklyn, and a trip to Governors Island to visit the compost center and study American military history at Fort Jay
+Weekend activities are also based on the outdoors and community involvement, and have included trips to the Wolf Conservation Center in Westchester, day hikes in local parks, a visit to the SIMS Recycling center in Brooklyn, and a trip to Governors Island to visit the compost center and study American military history at Fort Jay.